jhansolo33/NY-Citibike-bikesharing/README.md

 ####  Summary
 • The data shows high activity of the bike sharing service in New York during the month of August 2019.

 • The far majority of the rides were in the very busy Manhattan Island, taken by male users during morning and evening rush hours.
-This implies that Citi Bike services are used as an alternative to public transportation by commuting workers.
+This implies that CitiBike services are used as an alternative to public transportation by commuting workers.

 Additional analysis would be beneficial by :